Hydroxios/gravitv/README.md

 - Click on your username to change it
 - Add new streamers with the + button in the sidebar
 - Remove streamers by hovering over their name and clicking the delete icon

+## Troubleshooting

+### Common Issues

+1. **Duplicated Streamer List**
+   - If you notice streamers appearing twice in the sidebar, it's likely due to duplicate API calls to fetch streamers.
+This has been fixed in the latest version by optimizing API calls in the `useStreamers` hook.

+2. **Stream Not Loading**
+   - Check your internet connection
+   - Verify that the streamer is currently live
+   - Try refreshing the page
+   - Ensure that Twitch services are not blocked on your network

+3. **Chat Not Connecting**
+   - The chat connects to Twitch's IRC servers.
+If your network blocks IRC connections, chat functionality may not work.
+   - Try using a different network or checking your firewall settings.

+4. **Missing Avatars**
+   - Avatar images are fetched from Twitch's API.
+If they don't load, it might be due to API rate limiting.
+   - The application will retry loading avatars on the next refresh cycle.

+### Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.